GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/addons/3ds-max/dagor-maxscript-toolbox/custom_groups_export_tool.md

-# Dagor 2 Custom Groups Export Tool
+# Dagor Custom Groups Export Tool

 ## Installation

-The Dagor 2 Custom Groups Export Tool is a specialized script designed to prepare scenes for export, automating the process of saving multiple groups of objects with predefined properties into the `.dag` format.
+The Dagor Custom Groups Export Tool is a specialized script designed to prepare scenes for export, automating the process of saving multiple groups of objects with predefined properties into the `.dag` format.
 This script is not included in the Dagor Tool set, as it is tailored for a specific mode of object export.

-To install the script, simply drag and drop the `dagor2_export_custom_groups.ms` file located at `.../dagor2_toolbox/base` {bdg-dark-line}`0` into the active Viewport of 3ds Max {bdg-dark-line}`1` (green marks on the picture below).
+To install the script, simply drag and drop the `dagor_export_custom_groups.ms` file located at `.../dagor_toolbox/base` {bdg-dark-line}`0` into the active Viewport of 3ds Max {bdg-dark-line}`1` (green marks on the picture below).
 This action will open the Dagor Custom Batch Exporter script window.